auturgy/Mavpixel/README.md

 Although it is possible to increase the speed of the Software Serial configuration port up to 38400 baud it is recommended to keep it at 2400 baud to ensure reliability as it has a tendency to drop bits at higher rates.

 This is due to hardware limitations.
 Software Serial is interrupt driven and needs to catch every bit in the serial data stream.
 Because of the tight timing requirements of the LED strips they can disable interrupts for longer than a fast serial bit time.
 This causes occasional bits to be lost from the serial data stream and sometimes corrupts the message.
 Keeping the Software Serial baud rate low ensures serial data bit transitions are not missed.

+##More LEDs

+If 32 LEDs is not enough consider that multiple Mavpixels can be connected to a single flight controller.
+Each Mavpixel will operate independently, listening and reacting to Mavlink messages.
+If Mavpixel configuration over Mavlink is desired a full duplex connection, that is a dedicated serial port for each Mavpixel is required.
+In this case each Mavpixel should be configured with a unique System ID so it can be individually addressed over Mavlink.

+It is however, possible to connect multiple Mavpixels to a single serial port using a half-duplex connection.
+There is no limit to the number of Mavpixels and hence the number of LEDs that can be controlled this way other than practical considerations like space and power consumption.
+The serial port can still be shared with other Mavlink peripherals like OSD or telemetry.

 ##Developer notes